-8.8 Quality Control Replicate Data
+8.7 Quality Control Replicate Data

 The system of drawing extra tubes of blood for QC replicate analysis is fully explained in ARIC Manual 7.
-In this system specified extra tubes of blood are drawn from a number of participants and matched to two "phantom participants" per week.
+In this system specified extra tubes of blood are drawn from a number of participants and matched to one "phantom participant" per week.
+The post-glucola blood sample is designated as Tube #6 on the Phantom Participant and Non-Participant ID form.
 See also Chapter 2 of Manual 12 for an explanation of the QC phantom system.